tmsvdb/TinyECS/README.md

 # TinyECS
 Lightweight easy to use generic ECS object management system.

-IMPORTANT: This project is still under construction and does not give the expected results!
+IMPORTANT: This project is up and runnig but it still needs more tests.

 What is this tool used for?
 --
 As the description implies this tool is a Entity Component System.
 The core of this ECS is event based, this means that the systems are only updated if the components values have changed.

 How to use this tool
 --